Date Updated: November 3, 2020

 Professional Organizations in Management

 For help choosing a management degree and career path, consider joining professional development organizations designed for management students and professionals.
 These organizations keep professionals current on industry and career trends by providing continuing education opportunities, publications, and relevant news.
-Professional organizations also typically facilitate networking through job boards and conferences.
+Professional organizations also typically facilitate networking opportunities through job boards and conferences.

-ACMP provides an impressive array of resources including webinars, networking tools, events, and continuing education programs.
+This association offers its members webinars, networking tools, events, and continuing education programs.
 ACMP also helps generate the change management field's professional standards.

-A nonprofit organization designed for global management professionals, AIB hosts events and a career center to facilitate international business networking.
+As a nonprofit organization designed for global management professionals, AIB hosts events and a career center to facilitate international business networking.